semasuka/blog/_posts/2019-01-16-variables-data-type-operators-python.md

     I am 89 years old and I live in the capital of DRC, Kinshasa

-Python will automatically assign the placeholders to the matching variable(s)/value(s). always remember that the number of variables and values must be greater than the number of placeholders, else this will not run
+Python will automatically assign the placeholders to the matching variable(s)/value(s). always remember that the number of variables and values must be higher than the number of placeholders, else this will not run

 ```python